NeuroNexa/Test_robot/new_titati/rl_sar/README.md

 ./build.sh -m
 ```

+This variant enables the Titati CAN-FD bridge, ROS 2 interfaces and supporting services but omits Gazebo simulation assets and
+other robot hardware drivers so that the deployment footprint fits on the on-board computer.

 If simulation is not needed and you only want to run on the robot without ROS, you can compile using CMake (the compiled executables will be in `cmake_build/bin` and libraries in `cmake_build/lib`):

 ```bash